docker/docs/content/billing/cycle.md

 > **Early access features**
 >
-> Some users who subscribed to Docker Pro after September 25, 2023 may have a different user interface experience.
-These users can't change their billing cycle from monthly to annual.
+> If you subscribed to Docker Pro after September 25, 2023, you may have a different user interface experience.
+You can't change the billing cycle from monthly to annual.
 { .restricted }

 You can pay for a Pro or Team subscription on a monthly or yearly billing cycle.